Cintas Center – Xavier Musketeers

 Even with the usual sellout crowd, concessions don’t appear overwhelmed with the lines flowing somewhat smoothly.
 The arena’s wider concourses in these areas definitely help keep the flow of arena traffic moving, even with long lines.

-Cintas Center is actually a multipurpose facility, with a conference center butting up against the arena and various athletic and campus functions tucked into the space.
-With the steep pitch of the seating bowls and the short distance from the floor to the back row, the sightlines are great from nearly every spot.
+Cintas Center is actually a multipurpose facility, with a conference center butting up against the arena and various athletic and campus functions tucked into space.
+With the steep pitch of the seating bowls and the short distance from the floor to the back row, the sight lines are great from nearly every spot.
 Multipurpose setups like this can easily end up feeling sterile, but Xavier has avoided that with good design and the school’s continued investment in the game experience.

 Hosting Big East programs at Cintas has brought a new age of competition to campus.
-During the 2015-2016 season the Musketeers defeated #1 Villanova in front a Cintas-record crowd.
+During the 2015-2016 season, the Musketeers defeated #1 Villanova in front a Cintas-record crowd.
 They continued their rivalry with Butler and defeated every other Big East member here, except for Georgetown.
 This is a new era.
 Led by Coach Chris Mack, Xavier is slowly but surely shedding its mid-major tag and fans are getting the opportunity to see some of the top competition in the country.

 As for the rivalry with Cincinnati, after the fight and the off-kilter neutral site games, the tradition has returned with alternating annual games back to the campus venues (Xavier hosted and won in 15-16).
 The Crosstown Shootout feels whole again.

 The University Station development near Cintas Center has finally filled in.
 The mix of campus housing and street-level retail has brought some life to what was long an empty lot at the gateway to the university area.
 It does feature a number of food options, but since it is aimed at the college crowd, most are quick service shops like Starbucks and donut bakeries along with a Gold Star Chili.